cillian64/electronics_checklist/README.md

 ## Silkscreen
 - Name, contact details, copyright/license
 - URL of the repository if open source (and if there is space)
+- If using JLC, placeholder for order number
 - PCB Revision
 - Space to write hardware revision or a knock-out box (e.g. for component value changes or bodge-wires)